 Give them a cardboard box and let them explore.
 I show him how to put his toys or stuffed animals into the box and then dump it out.
 He keeps himself busy for good 10 minutes.

-If you have 4 to 5 years old, have them colour cardboard box inside and the outside of the box, cut out some windows and doors and let them make it their own little home.
+If you have 4 to 5 years old, have them color cardboard box inside and the outside of the box, cut out some windows and doors, and let them make it their own little home.

 18.Waterplay in the Kitchen